So, the Dry Start Method (or DSM) – what is it, should we use it and how should we do it the right way?

 - Pogostemon Helferi.

-It is also worth mentioning that some aquarists believe, that use tissue cultures (In-Vitro plants) greatly reduces the chance of bacteria/mold growth.
+It is also worth mentioning that some aquarists believe, that use of tissue cultures (In-Vitro plants) greatly reduces the chance of bacteria/mold growth.

 Although it is true that In-Vitro plants grow in sterile conditions (free from pesticides and parasites), potted plants are still more robust than plants from tissue culture.
 In addition, In-Vitro plants usually need a little longer to adapt to their new surroundings.
 While potted plants are already adapted to life above water.